huggingface/diffusers/docs/source/en/using-diffusers/ip_adapter.md

 ## Specific use cases

-IP-Adapters image prompting and compatibility with other adapters and models makes it a versatile tool for a variety of use cases.
+IP-Adapter's image prompting and compatibility with other adapters and models makes it a versatile tool for a variety of use cases.
 This section covers some of the more popular applications of IP-Adapter, and we can't wait to see what you come up with!

 ### Face model